FAQ About Homeschooling Reading

 A: Your son is too young for anyone to determine if he will be a good reader.
 (Some professionals disagree with me but I have seen too many young children forced into reading too young).
 Reading to your child is your best bet for now.
 Reading aloud to your children is important on many levels.
-The conversations we have in our every day lives are rarely as sophisticated as the language used in some books.
+The conversations we have in our everyday lives are rarely as sophisticated as the language used in some books.
 Reading aloud to your child may be the only way for your child to be exposed to more advanced language.
 In addition, by sharing your enjoyment of reading you will be modeling good reading habits for your child.

 A: The processing abilities that are required to make a good speller are some of the same processing abilities that make a good reader.
 Beginning readers who have trouble spelling often have trouble reading, too.
 In my experience, adults who consider themselves poor spellers are often phonetic spellers.
 Take a careful look at the spelling mistakes that your son is making.
-Do his mistakes seem to spell out the sounds of the word? (kuk for cook, hoo for who, nite for nigh, joos for juice etc) If your son is doing this, he is on the right track.
+Do his mistakes seem to spell out the sounds of the word? (kuk for cook, hoo for who, nite for nigh, joos for juice, etc.) If your son is doing this, he is on the right track.
 He is putting the sounds of the words in order, a task some readers find very difficult.
 By spelling this way or phonetically, your son may need a bit of support to learn the actual spelling of the words.

-A: Reading and spelling are not going to get easier for a seventh grader with out some intervention.
-(Instruction in reading is part of a school’s curriculum through the fourth grade in most states) The first step to intervention is assessment.
+A: Reading and spelling are not going to get easier for a seventh-grader without some intervention.
+(Instruction in reading is part of a school’s curriculum through the fourth grade in most states.)
+The first step to intervention is assessment.
 It will be important to know what her reading strengths and challenges are.
 As high school and then college approach, she will be expected to complete larger and larger quantities of reading and writing.
 Getting help now, rather than later, will be more effective.
 You may want to think about taking an online assessment or have your daughter assessed by a local professional who can explain everything to you.

 A: He may not like reading because it is hard for him.
 Most anyone likes doing things that come easily.
 Third grade is a particularly critical time where reading is concerned.
 Third grade is the first time a student is required to read independently.
-A lot of readers realize reading problems for very first time in midyear of third grade.
+A lot of readers realize reading problems for the very first time in midyear of third grade.
 Monitor his progress closely to make sure that he continues to make appropriate progress.
-Identifying a reading issue early is one of the most important things your can do for your child’s reading abilities.
-A child who is one year behind this year will likely by two years behind next year and so on.
+Identifying a reading issue early is one of the most important things you can do for your child’s reading abilities.
+A child who is one year behind this year will likely be two years behind next year and so on.

 A: The term “dyslexia” has become a catch-all term for any kind of reading trouble.
 If you look at the National Institutes of Health manual of all diagnosable diseases, “dyslexia” is described as a significant gap between your potential and your performance in reading.
 Dyslexia can only be diagnosed by a full psycho-educational evaluation.
 Sometimes the “label” for the problem is less important than the symptoms.
 If your child is having trouble with reading, finding out what his specific strengths and weakness are will help you to concentrate on improving his skills.